marketempower/axiom-example/content/docs/configuration.md

 path = "image/brand/logo.svg"
 ```

 Advantages with this option include the ability to manipulate the SVG with styles, such as changing the color or adding a hover effect.
-Also, it reduces http requests by one.
+Also, it reduces HTTP requests by one.

 ## Images